 Brothers Keeper

 Altruism is commonly misunderstood to mean being kind and nice to people.
 It is incorrectly associated with being helpful, generous, thoughtful, benevolent, considerate, compassionate.
 In a nutshell, it is wrongly believed to mean being a decent human being.
 This is NOT what altruism is.
 Altruism is the moral theory that regards the proper beneficiary of moral action as non-self, others, the group.
 This effectively means that altruism makes ‘giving up your stuff’ to others, compulsory!
 This is the whole point of a moral code.
 Its the RIGHT thing to do.
 So to NOT do it, is WRONG.
 Its crucial to understand that being nice to people (kindness, generosity, thoughtfulness, compassion, etc) is destroyed by making it an obligation.
+And the point that few seem to grasp is that when it is the crux of a moral code, it IS effectively, compulsory.
+It becomes the GOOD, and to NOT do it becomes the evil.
+This is where we are today with our culture saturated by the idea of altruism, combined with an ignorance of what altruism actually is!
+Conditions are almost perfect for tyranny at the hands of the state—the representative of ‘others’ demanding our sacrifices.

-Altruism denies us the ability to vote for own values, because it demands that we be indiscriminate in our support of others, without giving us the choice of which others.
+Altruism denies us the ability to vote for our own values, because it demands that we be indiscriminate in our support of others, without giving us the choice of which others.
 Altruism robs us of our ability to reject the evil and to choose only the good, according to our judgment.
 Yet for the best human society to emerge it must be the case that people can reject, or ostracize, any individuals who are arse holes, who disrupt, who undermine, who cause problems.
 It has to be OK to reject the idiots, the parasites, the psychopaths, the nut jobs.
 Altruism says “NO, you must not do this”.
 Egoism says, “but its in my best interest to live in a society without these evil doers”.
 Altruism says, “So what, you must embrace and love and look after these rejects, these rotten apples”.
 Altruism denies us our ability to break away from the group, having made our own judgments about what is good and what is bad for us, and exclude that which we reject, and embrace that which we value and support.

 And, of course, the propaganda of centuries (and longer) has denigrated egoism and selfishness as ‘evil’.
 Can people possibly overcome their social conditioning to up-end the cultural current of low level propaganda that has taught us that altruism is good, and selfishness is evil?
 Lets examine what it really means to be selfish.